Cassino (card game)

 Cassino, sometimes spelt Casino, is an English card game for two to four players using a standard, 52-card, French-suited pack.
+It is played with slight variations in various parts of the world, sometimes also under the names of Wippen, Basra, Tablanette and Pasur.

-It is the only fishing game to have penetrated the English-speaking world.
-It is similar to the later Italian game of Scopa and is often said, without substantiation, to be of Italian origin.
-Cassino is still played today in Madeira, probably due to English influence.
+Cassino is the only fishing game to have penetrated the English-speaking world.
+It is similar to the Italian game of Scopa and is often said, without substantiation, to be of Italian origin.